Brixton, Johannesburg: Architecture

 The suburb possesses several distinctive churches, with one having been built by Sir Herbert Baker and Frank Fleming.
 A few Brixton houses have been declared provincial heritage sites.

 The area also features one of the largest cemeteries in Johannesburg.
 Laid out in 1912, Brixton Cemetery has a historic Hindu crematorium which was organised by Mahatma Gandhi shortly before his departure from South Africa in 1914.

 The commanding Sentech Tower overlooks the area.
 Built in 1962, the tower is used for broadcasting television and radio stations across the country.
 The tower once featured a restaurant at its top, but this was closed in 1982 due to political tensions.

 Kingston Frost Park

 The area is also home to the Kingston Frost Park.
 Originally called the Brixton Park when it was laid out in 1925, the park was renamed the Kingston Frost Park in 1939 in honor of the Johannesburg city councillor, AC Kingston Frost.
 Visitors to the park are greeted with a tall beacon commemorating those who died in World War I.

-In recent years, local residents have taken it upon themselves to actively maintain, clean, and finance the upkeep of the park, as part of an initiative led by local actress, cabaret artist, and Zietsies guesthouse owner, Elzabé Zietsman.
+In recent years, local residents have taken it upon themselves to actively maintain, clean, and finance the upkeep of the park, as part of an initiative led by local actress and cabaret artist Elzabé Zietsman.